macius702/ICPWill/README.md

         - Nobody
     - Jurisdiction: The will can specify where, when, and under what jurisdiction it was written.
 Alternatively, it can be kept secret.

-- **Beneficiary Controller:** A person (a lawyer) can be made the controller of the canister with assets or information.
+- **Beneficiary Controller:** A person (a lawyer, a DAO) can be made the controller of the canister with assets or information.